sayakpaul/caption-upsampling/README.md

         <td><b>A regal-looking snowy owl perches on a rocky outcropping, its feathers fluffed against the chilly wind.
 The bird's large, yellow eyes are fixed on a rabbit nibbling on some grass in the distance.
 The sun sets behind the owl, casting a warm orange glow over the landscape.</b></td>
     </tr>
 </table>
 <sub>Explore more samples <a href="https://huggingface.co/datasets/sayakpaul/drawbench-sdxl">here</a>.
-Find additional examples below with SDXL Refiner and Kandinsky V2.2.</sub>
+Find additional examples <a href="https://github.com/sayakpaul/caption-upsampling#additional-examples">below</a> with SDXL Refiner and Kandinsky V2.2.</sub>
 <br><br>

 "Caption upsampling" is the $10 term for deriving a highly descriptive caption from a short caption.
 Here is an example: